Inshallhack/Write-ups/34C3-2017/pizzagate/README.md

 ![Django debug](./djangodebug.png)

 Luckily this yields results right away in the shape of a *Django debug page*.
-Naturally, we to access `/admin` right away, but it just redirects to `/`.
-Well, that was worth a try… `/robots.txt` doesn't contain any useful information, and the same goes for `/static`. `/foobarbaz`, however, demands that we authenticate as it leads to a **devs_only** zone.
+Naturally, I try to access `/admin` right away, but it just redirects to `/`.
+Well, that was worth a try… `/robots.txt` doesn't contain any useful information, and the same goes for `/static`. `/foobarbaz`, however, demands that I authenticate as it leads to a **devs_only** zone.

 ![Dev realm](./devrealm.png)